Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 In BC there are both provincial campgrounds and private ones, as well as backcountry sites.
 There are also national parks, although none in the Lower Mainland itself.

 Provincial campsites are sites that are owned by the Government of British Columbia.
 They are usually quite exceptional and can get very busy, especially during the summer months.
-Provincial park campsites are also usually quite affordable.
-Consequently, due to their popularity, it’s recommended to reserve your spot several months in advance.
+Provincial park campsites are also usually more expensive.
+Due to their popularity, it’s recommended to reserve your spot several months in advance.

 Most provincial campgrounds close to Vancouver have flush toilets and hot showers.
 Some, though, are more rustic, as are many in BC’s interior.